 If the other driver isn’t there and didn’t leave any information, but you have collision coverage, you can file a claim with your insurance policy.
 Collision coverage usually comes with a deductible, which means that you will likely have to pay for a portion of whatever repairs are needed.
 Collision deductibles are usually set at $500 or $1,000 per claim.

 If you file a collision claim with your insurance, you will likely see an increase in your rates — even if you were the victim of a hit-and-run.
+It's still possible to find cheap insurance after making a claim by comparing costs from different companies near you.

 3. What if you don’t file a claim?